apache/spark/docs/best-practices.rst

 make sure that the partition is created in S3 and perform some simple checks to see if the data is correct or not.

-Similarly, if you have a task that starts a microservice in Kubernetes or Mesos, you should check if the service has started or not using :class:`airflow.sensors.http_sensor.HttpSensor`.
+Similarly, if you have a task that starts a microservice in Kubernetes or Mesos, you should check if the service has started or not using :class:`airflow.providers.http.sensors.http.HttpSensor`.

 .. code::